Toshiba's operating profit to miss its forecast - Nikkei

-The latest estimate of about 260 billion yen (2 billion pounds) would still be a decade-high, the business daily said.
+The latest estimate of about 260 billion yen ($3.27 billion) would still be a decade-high, the business daily said.

 Sales are projected to be at a par with last year's 6.1 trillion yen, the daily said.